Rajpratik71/recitations/B-Makefiles/makefiles.md

 CFLAGS   = -g -Wall $(INCLUDES)
 CXXFLAGS = -g -Wall $(INCLUDES)
 ```
+% Don't compile with -Wall = lose points
+% Compile with -Wall and have warnings = lose points

 Here we define our own variable, INCLUDES, which we can use for directories
 that we wish to include at the compilation step.
 An example value for INCLUDES